New York's 40th State Assembly district

 New York's 40th State Assembly district is one of the 150 districts in the New York State Assembly.
 It has been represented by Ron Kim since 2013.

+Since 2020, the district has trended Republican in state and federal races, voting for Curtis Sliwa in 2021, Lee Zeldin in 2022, and Donald Trump in 2024.

 Geography

+2020s

 District 40 is in Queens.
+It contains most of the neighborhoods of Flushing and Murray Hill, and portions of Whitestone and Clearview.

+The district overlaps (partially) with New York's 3rd and 6th congressional districts, the 11th and 16th districts of the New York State Senate, and the 19th and 20th districts of the New York City Council.

+2010s

-It contains portions of Whitestone, Flushing, College Point, and Murray Hill.
+District 40 is in Queens.
+It contains portions of Whitestone, Flushing, and Murray Hill.